North Kivu: Related conservation reserves

-Administrative and judicial
+Government and politics

+Provincial government

+North Kivu is administered by a provincial government led by a governor and supported by a vice-governor, both chosen by the Provincial Assembly.
+The governor appoints ten provincial ministries, including those responsible for territorial administration, security and justice, agriculture, development, and the environment.
+Goma serves as the provincial capital and, along with Beni and Butembo, is one of the three cities in North Kivu.
+Beyond the urban centers, North Kivu is organized into six territories: Beni, Rutshuru, Lubero, Masisi, Walikale, and Nyiragongo, which are then subdivided into ten chiefdoms, 97 groupements, and 5,178 villages.
+Key policies, such as the provincial civil service edit and Order No. 01/012/CAB/GP-NK/2009, regulate local and provincial governance structures.

-The judicial governance structure is supported by the Groupe Thématique Justice et Droits Humains (GTJDH), encompassing both civil and military judicial systems.
-The Provincial Justice Division is responsible for managing penitentiary institutions, notarial services, and oversight of State Guards and Educational institutions (Garde et de l'Éducation de l'État).
-Judicial services are distributed through the Court of Appeal in Goma, several public prosecutor's offices, High Courts, Peace Courts, Commercial Courts, and military courts.
+Judicial governance is supported by the Groupe Thématique Justice et Droits Humains (GTJDH), which brings together civil and military justice systems.
+The Provincial Justice Division oversees penitentiary institutions, notarial services, and the supervision of State Guard and State Education (Garde et de l'Éducation de l'État) institutions.
+Judicial institutions operate through the Goma Court of Appeal, public prosecutor's offices, High Courts, Peace and Commercial Courts, as well as military courts.

-Decentralization and customary affairs

-North Kivu's administrative structure adheres to the national constitutional framework.
-The province is organized into various Decentralized Territorial Entities (Entités Territoriales Décentralisées; ETD), comprising three cities—Goma, Butembo, and Beni—and ten communes, along with seven sectors.
-Customary leadership also plays a part in governance at the local level, consisting of ten chiefdoms, 97 groupements, and 5,178 villages.

-Provincial administration is organized through various divisions that report either to the national government or the provincial government.

 Economic and financial

-Economic governance has seen substantial reforms aimed at enhancing fiscal management and revenue generation.
-A steering committee supervises the province's public finance reforms, alongside key departments like the Budget Directorate and the General Directorate for Public Procurement Control (Direction Générale du Contrôle des Marchés Publics, DPCMP).
-Legal frameworks, such as Edit No. 002/2013, regulate provincial tax collection, and a directory of taxpayers has been created to streamline revenue mobilization.
+Significant reforms have been introduced to strengthen economic governance, particularly in fiscal management and revenue collection.
+A steering committee guides public finance reforms, supported by institutions such as the Budget Directorate and the General Directorate for Public Procurement Control (Direction Générale du Contrôle des Marchés Publics, DPCMP).
+Provincial tax collection is regulated by laws including Edit No. 002/2013, and the establishment of a taxpayer directory has helped improve revenue collection.

-Public finances, planning, and budgeting

-The province's public finances operate through decentralized services, with national agencies like DGDA (Direction Générale des Douanes et Accises), DGI (Direction Générale des Impôts), and DGRAD (Direction Générale des Recettes Administratives, Judiciaires, Domaniales et de Participations) collecting revenues on behalf of the central government, while the Provincial Directorate of Revenue (Direction Générale des Recettes de Nord-Kivu) manages local revenue collection.
-The Planning Division coordinates economic and social development initiatives, working with partners like UNICEF on hygiene, water, and sanitation projects.
+Public finances are managed through decentralized structures, with national agencies including DGDA (Direction Générale des Douanes et Accises), DGI (Direction Générale des Impôts), and DGRAD (Direction Générale des Recettes Administratives, Judiciaires, Domaniales et de Participations) collecting revenues for the central government, while the Provincial Directorate of Revenue of North Kivu (Direction Générale des Recettes de Nord-Kivu) handles local income.

-State Portfolio

-The central government maintains a presence in North Kivu through provincial branches of various state-owned enterprises, including SNEL, REGIDESO, SONAS, SNCC, FPI, RVA, LAC, OCC, SONAHYDROC, OR, DVDA, and others.
+Economic and social development activities are coordinated by the Planning Division, which collaborates with partners such as UNICEF on water, sanitation, and hygiene programs.
+The central government is also represented through provincial branches of several state-owned enterprises, including SNEL, REGIDESO, SONAS, SNCC, FPI, RVA, LAC, OCC, SONAHYDROC, OR, DVDA, and others.

+Security and election

+Provincial security is managed by local security forces.
+The Independent National Electoral Commission (CENI) maintains offices in major urban centers such as Goma, Beni, and Butembo, as well as in all six territories.
+Based in Goma, the Provincial Executive Secretariat coordinates electoral activities across the province, and facilitating the conduct of direct and indirect elections.